Family train travel

 Inside they’ll find a treasure trove of puzzles, games and pictures to colour in, plus plenty more to make the journey an adventure.

-If your nippers fancy something more substantial, they can tuck into a ham sandwich, hot dogs, burgers and French fries.
+If your nippers fancy something more substantial, they can tuck into a tuna sandwich, or a bacon roll, or burgers.

 ...have priority for our wheelchair spaces.
 Wheelchair-friendly toilets and baby changing facilities are also available.